jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL unguided - Modern cloud apps.md

     "path": "/datasets/default/tables/@{encodeURIComponent(encodeURIComponent('[dbo].[Orders]'))}/items/@{encodeURIComponent(encodeURIComponent(body('ContosoMakePDF')['OrderId']))}"
     ```

--   An action will need to be added to remove the message from the queue so it is not processed multiple times.
+-   An action will need to be added to remove the message from the queue so it is not processed multiple times

 #### Exit criteria

--   A PDF receipt should be generated each time an order is created on the website.
+-   A PDF receipt should be generated each time an order is created on the website

--   The order should only be processed once.
+-   The order should only be processed once

--   The receipt should be downloadable from the admin website.
+-   The receipt should be downloadable from the admin website

 ### Task 3: Use Twilio to send SMS Order Notifications

-Note: This portion of the task is added inline due to the complexity involved.
+> Note: This portion of the task is added inline due to the complexity involved.

 #### Subtask 1: Configure your Twilio trial account

-1. If you do not have a Twilio account, sign up for one for free at the following URL:??\
+1. If you do not have a Twilio account, sign up for one for free at the following URL:
     [**https://www.twilio.com/try-twilio**](https://www.twilio.com/try-twilio).

     ![Screenshot of the Twilio account Sign up for free webpage.](images/Hands-onlabunguided-Moderncloudappsimages/media/image41.png "Twilio account Sign up webpage")